mohit-choithwani/Vision-Transformer-for-Multiclass-Classification/README.md

 ## Model

 The Vision Transformer (`ViTForImageClassification`) is initialized from Hugging Face's `transformers` library.
-The feature extractor (`ViTFeatureExtractor`) is used for preprocessing images before feeding them into the model.
+The feature extractor (`ViTFeatureExtractor`) is used to preprocess images before feeding them into the model.

 Training